ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

-  5. Every  contract for social referral service shall provide that the seller will not without the prior written consent of the purchaser sell, assign or otherwise transfer for business or for any  other  purpose  to any  person any information and material of a personal or private nature acquired from a purchaser  directly  or  indirectly  including  but  not limited  to  answers  to  tests and questionnaires, photographs or back- ground information.
+  5. Every  contract for social referral service shall provide that the seller will not without the prior written consent of the purchaser sell, assign or otherwise transfer for business or for any  other  purpose  to
+ A. 1057--B  3

+ any  person any information and material of a personal or private nature acquired from a purchaser  directly  or  indirectly  including  but  not limited  to  answers  to  tests and questionnaires, photographs or back- ground information.
   5-a.
-Every contract for a social referral service shall  provide  each purchaser  with  the  unilateral right to place his or her membership on hold for a period of  up  to  one  year;  provided,  however,  that  the
+Every  contract for a social referral service shall provide each purchaser with the unilateral right to place his or  her  membership  on hold  for  a  period  of  up  to  one  year; provided, however, that the purchaser and social referral service may mutually  agree  to  a  longer period  not  to  exceed  two years.
- A. 1057--A  3

- purchaser  and  social  referral  service may mutually agree to a longer period not to exceed two years.
 To exercise the  unilateral right provided in this subdivision, a purchaser must notify the social  refer- ral service provider in writing of his or her intent to do so.
   6. Every  contract  for social referral service shall provide that at the expiration of the contract or at the expiration of services rendered